galtza/tutorial-dll-tracker/README.md

 ## Windows

-Even though this tutorial is only about Windows we will follow an encapsulation approach that in the future will allow us to implement it for other Operative Systems.
-Hence, we will encapsulate this in **an interface**.
+Even though this tutorial is only about Windows implementation we will hide the implementation details via an interface API using namespaces.

 So, let's define the requirements: